vmware/photon/docs/cloud-images.md

 ##OVA

 The ova image uses a custom linux kernel, which is an optimized kernel based on version 4.1.3.
 Two ova files are generated from build - photon-ova.ova and photon-custom.ova.
 The password for photon-ova.ova should be changed using guest customization options when uploading to vCA.
-Photon-custom.ova is genrated with the password changeme, intended for use with Fusion/Workstation.
+Photon-custom.ova is generated with the password changeme, intended for use with Fusion/Workstation.

 ####Pre-requisites